SagarDivetiya/go-on-termux/README.md

 ### 3. Create a Simple Go Server

-Navigate to your Go workspace and create a directory for your project:
+Navigate to your Go workspace and create a directory for your project: (make sure you create diretory in termux home directory i.e. ~/. other than that will create error in go mode tidy step)

 ```sh
 mkdir -p ~/go/src/myapp